dennissxz/data-science-handbook/30-ml-basics/05-model-selection.md

 ## Hyperparameter Tuning

+The parameter $\lambda$ introduced above is a hyperparameter, which affect the model performance.
+Hyperparameter tuning is the process of selecting the appropriate hyperparameter value to optimize the model performance.

-The parameter $\lambda$ introduced above is a hyperparameter.
-Hyperparameters are tuned on validation/tuning data, instead of training data.
+Note that hyperparameters are tuned on validation/tuning data, instead of training data.

 Assumption
 : training, validation, test data are drawn from the true distribution, so validation is a proxy for test.

+Methods:
+- Manual
+  - start with good initial values
+  - train and test with a coarse "grid"
+  - zoom in the grid if good results lie there
+  - expand the grid if good results lie on the edge
 - Automatically: Bayesian hyperparameter optimization, gradient descent on held-out set
 - Learning to learn: meta-learning